-migrate-export-domain
+export-management

-For API documentation, see the Check Point Management API Reference - search for migrate-export-domain.
+For API documentation, see the Check Point Management API Reference search for export-management.

 b.
 Calculate the MD5 of the export file:

 md5sum <Full Path to Export File>

 - 2. Transfer the export file to the target Multi-Domain Server - a.
 Transfer the export file from the source Multi-Domain Server to the target Multi-Domain Server, to some directory.